Metriximor/CivVictoria3/docs/NationGuide.md

 More things may be added in the future but for now this should be good

+Join us at **https://discord.gg/uzGXzBvtKP** and ask for a thread for your nation!

 ## Country

 A country is defined as a list of states